-- Cancer Research UK: the graduate programme offers a range of different schemes and an annual salary of around £24,000.
+- Cancer Research UK's graduate programme offers a range of different schemes and an annual salary of around £25,000.

 Charity direct entry roles

-In an entry-level assistant role in charity administration, fundraising or marketing you're likely to earn around £15,000 to £20,000.
-Salaries for more responsible roles such as membership coordinator, development executive or marketing officer tend to be around £20,000 to £40,000, and earnings increase for those in senior and strategic roles.
+In an entry-level assistant role in charity administration, you're likely to earn around £15,000 to £20,000 (possibly more in London).
+Salaries for more responsible roles such as membership coordinator, development executive or marketing officer tend to be around £25,000 to £30,000, and earnings increase for those in senior and strategic roles.

 Are any charity internships paid?